 Patricia Beckerle is an associate in the firm’s Financial and Real Estate Services practice group.
 She represents developers, investors, financial institutions, utilities, governmental bodies and other public and private entities in all aspects of real estate transactions, including the acquisition, sale, leasing, financing, development and construction of real property.

 Patricia assists clients in negotiations with government and administrative agencies in matters including ad valorem tax valuation, and planning and zoning approvals.
-Patricia has experience in business and real estate litigation and administrative appeals, which she leverages to provide insight for clients in both transactional and litigation settings.
+She counsels municipalities, developers and corporations with respect to development and financing incentives, redevelopment and special purpose districts in administrative procedures at both the municipal and administrative appeal level.

-Patricia also represents clients in matters involving debtor and creditor rights, loan restructuring and workouts and bankruptcy law.
+Patricia represents commercial lenders and services in a variety of transactions, including the drafting and negotiating of custom loan documentation and guaranty agreements, closing loan transactions and evaluating regulatory compliance.
+Patricia also represents clients in matters involving debtor and creditor rights, loan restructuring and workouts, commercial foreclosures and bankruptcy law.

 - Saint Louis University School of Law (J.D., magna cum laude, 2017)